Deducteam/lambdapi/doc/sections/options.md

    default value is 1).
 A value of 0 should not print anything, and the higher values (up to 3) print more and more information.

+ - `--keep-rule-order` forces the rewriting engine to try and apply the rewrite rules in the order of their declaration.

- - `--lib-root DIR` sets the library root, that is, the folder corresponding to the entry point of the Lambdapi package system.
-This is the folder under which every package is installed,  and a default value is only known if the program has been installed.
-In development mode,  `--lib-root lib` must be given (assuming Lambdapi is run at the root of the repository).
+ - `--lib-root DIR` sets a library root, that is, a folder where required modules will be looked for.
+This option is not needed if Lambdapi has been installed with Opam or `make install` as, in this case, the library root is already known.

- - `--map-dir MOD:DIR` maps an arbitrary directory `DIR` under a module path `MOD` (relative to the root directory).
-This option is mainly useful during the development of a package (before it has been installed).
-However it can also be accessed using a package configuration file (`lambdapi.pkg`) at the root of the library's source tree.
+ - `--map-dir MOD:DIR` maps an arbitrary directory `DIR` under a module path `MOD` relative to the library root.
+This option is useful only during the development of a package, before its installation under the library root.
+It can also be set by using a package configuration file `lambdapi.pkg` (this is necessary for Emacs to know where to find the files).
 More information on that is given in the section about the module system.

- - `--keep-rule-order` forces the rewriting engine to try and apply the rules in the order of their declaration.

 ##### Debugging flags